LapTQ/hello-cpp/summaries/do-and-dont.md

 * ✅ Can use **trailing return type syntax** to make code more readable and dynamic.
 E.g., this function has return type based on its parameter types: `auto add(int x, double y) -> std::common_type_t<decltype(x), decltype(y)>;`

+## Function templates

+* ✅ Use non-type template parameters to when we need to pass constexpr values to functions/class types.
+For example, to `static_assert` at compile time.